 At Parsons Paris, we value diversity in our students, faculty, and staff.
 The growing international population, which makes up about a third of the student body, is an important part of that diversity.

 In addition to fulfilling the general application requirements, international students must address the requirements listed below.
 Please read the instructions for each item carefully.
 If you have questions, contact International Student Services or the Office of Admission (see contact information listed on the right side of this page).

 Applicants who are not native English speakers are required to submit TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or PTE (Pearson Test of English) results.
 International students should register to take the exam on the earliest date possible.

 Exemptions: The TOEFL/IELTS/PTE requirement may be waived for applicants who have earned a 4-year degree from a U.S. college or university, or for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, South Africa, or Common Wealth Caribbean (Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, St. Kitts and Nevis, St. Lucia, St. Vincent and Grenadines, and Trinidad and Tobago).
-Applicants who have earned a four-year degree from a U.S. college or university can also waive this requirement.

 The minimum TOEFL, IELTS, and PTE score requirements for degree programs at Parsons Paris are as follows: